Jim Roskind

-Jim Roskind is an American software engineer best known for designing the QUIC protocol in 2012 while an employee of Google.
-As of 2018, QUIC was used in 8% of all internet traffic.
+Jim Roskind is an American software engineer best known for designing the QUIC protocol in 2012 while an employee at Google.
 Roskind co-founded Infoseek in 1994 with 7 other people, including Steve Kirsch.
-Later in 1994, Roskind wrote the Python profiler which is still part of the Python standard library.
-From 1995 to 2003 he was an employee at Netscape, during which he appeared in the PBS documentary Code Rush.
+Later that year, Roskind wrote the Python profiler which is part of the standard library.
+From 1995 to 2003 he was chief architect at Netscape during which time he developed Netscape's Java security module.

 Brokerage dispute

 While at Netscape in 1996, he successfully brought a lawsuit against Morgan Stanley, arguing that the way they sold his stock caused him to get a lower price than he should have.
 That case was appealed up to the US Supreme Court, which declined to hear the case, leaving in place a precedent where individuals can sue stock brokers for violations of state law.